-To cover these broad knowledge points, a set of proprietary and curated readings is listed beginning on the following page.
-While detailed learning objectives associated with these readings are presented in the 2024 FRM Learning Objectives, a brief summary of how to relate these readings to the knowledge points follows.
+To cover these broad knowledge points, we've shared a set of proprietary and curated readings.
+While detailed learning objectives associated with these readings are presented in the 2025 FRM Learning Objectives, a brief summary of how to relate these readings to the knowledge points follows.

 This area is divided into two sections.
-The first section, Reading 20, provides a proprietary holistic overview of operational risk and resilience.
+The first section, Reading 1, provides a proprietary holistic overview of operational risk and resilience.
 Chapter 1 introduces operational risk management frameworks and operational resilience, while Chapter 2 goes deeper into the governance of a framework.
 Chapter 3 describes different approaches for the identification and classification of operational risks, while Chapter 4 explains approaches and metrics firms can use to measure and assess operational risk and establish a strong level of operational resilience.
 Chapter 5 presents methods firms can use to mitigate operational risk, including a discussion of risk control frameworks.
 To round out this section, Chapter 6 describes best practices and challenges in risk reporting and Chapter 7 addresses some integrated risk management topics with an emphasis on stress testing.

 The second section presents a series of focus areas to explore best practices more deeply in managing some key types of operational risk.
 In some of these focus areas, the discussion is complemented by case studies describing historical events and valuable lessons that risk managers can learn in managing each type of risk.
-Readings 21 and 22 focus on cyber risk management and current practices in cyber-resilience, while Readings 23 and 24 provide insights into managing financial crime and fraud risk.
-In the next focus area, Readings 25 and 26 present best practices in managing risk related to third-party vendors and case studies on investor protection and compliance risks.
-Readings 27 and 28 follow with a discussion of model risk.
+Readings 2 and 3 focus on cyber risk management and current practices in cyber-resilience, while Readings 4 and 5 provide insights into managing financial crime and fraud risk.
+In the next focus area, Readings 6 and 7 present best practices in managing risk related to third-party vendors and case studies on investor protection and compliance risks.
+Readings 8 and 9 follow with a discussion of model risk.
 Important concepts presented in this area include best practices for identifying and mitigating model risk as well as model validation.

 The next focus area covers stress testing and capital planning.
-Reading 29 continues the discussion of stress testing by comparing different stress testing approaches.
-Reading 30 introduces capital planning and RAROC, while readings 31 and 32 extend the discussion by presenting best practices in capital planning and recommended practices for stress testing at larger banks.
-Finally, readings 33 through 36 provide a detailed overview of the Basel regulations including their historical evolution and more recent recommendations.
+Reading 10 continues the discussion of stress testing by comparing different stress testing approaches.
+Reading 11 introduces capital planning and RAROC, while readings 12 and 13 extend the discussion by presenting best practices in capital planning and recommended practices for stress testing at larger banks.
+Finally, readings 14 through 17 provide a detailed overview of the Basel regulations including their historical evolution and more recent recommendations.
 For the interested candidate, the full Basel regulation documents are presented as optional readings.